sdogruyol/crystal_for_rubyists/book/chapter-01.md

 Here's some stuff that's *different*:

--   The compiler will yell at us harder if we mess up.
+-   Being compiled and statically typed the compiler will yell at us if we mess up.

 Oh, and: